-If you wish to order your prescription online then you must contact the surgery reception to register for the online access.
+If you wish to order your prescription online then you must contact the surgery reception to register for the online access, this also allows you to book doctors appointments online, although these are limited.
 Requests to register to use this system will be passed to a doctor for authorisation to access this service.

 If you have already registered with Patient Access then click here to order your prescription